Springwood (NSW)

 Springwood has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Six projects are identified by AreaSearch as potentially impacting the area's performance: Woolworths Springwood Supermarket, Springwood District Library Redevelopment, Springwood Town Centre Rejuvenation, Rail Infrastructure Upgrades - Springwood Station.
+AreaSearch has identified six projects that could potentially impact the local area's performance.
+Key projects include Woolworths Springwood Supermarket, Springwood District Library Redevelopment, Springwood Town Centre Rejuvenation, and Rail Infrastructure Upgrades - Springwood Station.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.